prysmaticlabs/documentation/website/docs/install/install-with-script-vNext.md

 {"data":{"head_slot":"6944","sync_distance":"3003133","is_syncing":true,"is_optimistic":true}}
 ```

 When you see `"is_syncing":false`, your beacon node is fully synchronized.
+When you see `"is_optimistic":false`, your execution node is fully synchronized.
+Note that only Prysm v2.1.3-rc.4+ displays `is_optimistic`.

 You can verify that your beacon node has successfully connected to your execution node by running the following command from a separate terminal window: